pantheon-systems/hackbright/README.md

 # Pantheon / HackBright Data Challenge

-In 2016, we organized a [community initiative](https://github.com/drupaldiversity/diversity-of-the-web) to survey, understand and celebrated diversity in the web development community.
+In 2016, we organized a community initiative dubbed [The Diversity Of The Web](https://github.com/drupaldiversity/diversity-of-the-web) to survey, understand and celebrated diversity in the web development community.
 We got over 600 responses, about everything from gender identification to relgious identification to disability identification.

-Your task is to derive some insights from the result data, and prepare it for presenation.
+Your task is to derive some insights from the result data, and prepare it for presentation.
 The deliverable could be HTML, a Google Presentation, or a whiteboard.

 Here's what that might look like as a user-story: